The Digital Childhood Open the app

 The blue bubble problem

-iPhones show up in blue and Android phones show up in green, and children report real social pressure and exclusion based on phone type, because the design quietly creates a class system on the playground.
+iPhones show up in blue and Android phones show up in green, and children report real social pressure and exclusion based on phone type, because the design creates a kind of class system on the playground without ever calling it that.

 Group chat dynamics

-Plans get made and gossip gets shared and people get excluded, and being removed from a group chat is emotionally devastating for many children, because the group chat has become the new social hierarchy.
+Plans get made and gossip gets shared and people get excluded, and being removed from a group chat is emotionally devastating for many children, because the group chat has become where the whole pecking order plays out.

 What parents miss